 Before you overpay your mortgage, you’ll need to take your other financial commitments into consideration.
 For example, do you have any other more expensive debts, such as personal loans or credit cards, which you should focus on paying off first?
 Or could paying down your mortgage early prevent you from saving for retirement?

 If so, then paying off your mortgage early might not be the right option for you.
 Seek professional advice if you need help working out your financial priorities.
-You can find a local financial advisor on VouchedFor or Unbiased, or for more information, read our guide on How to find the right financial advisor for you.

 7. You can’t usually get your savings back again